 How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, diminish a bank's ability to do those things.
+Earnings may be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
+However, banks that are losing money have less ability to do those things.

-One key measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
-Department Stores National Bank's most recent annualized quarterly return on equity was 4.88 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+Department Stores National Bank's most recent annualized quarterly return on equity was 7.81 percent, below the national average of 8.10 percent.

-The bank reported net income of $1.5 million on total equity of $60.4 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.81 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank earned net income of $4.7 million on total equity of $59.6 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 1.27 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.